Overview & Introduction

 The numbers of lessons taught per week varies depending on the year group.
 The aim is for the younger children to be taught in two to three weekly sessions, totally 30 minutes.
 Years 1-3 are taught in two or three weekly sessions, totally 30-45 minutes, and Years 4-6 are taught two or three weekly sessions totalling 45 minutes.
 The aims for each year group are outlined below:

-Module 6 has 60 lessons presented in sets of two lessons per week which can be taught over a school year.
 Lessons will continue to build on combining fluent handwriting with other subjects across the curriculum.
 Children will have plenty of opportunity to develop the stamina and skills to write at length, with accurate spelling and punctuation.
 Children will work towards producing consistently neat and well-presented handwriting in all curriculum subjects.
-By the end of this module, children should be producing cursive writing automatically, enabling them to focus on the content of their work rather than the process of writing.
+By the end of Year 5, children should be producing cursive writing automatically, enabling them to focus on the content of their work rather than the process of writing.

 Across Key Stage 2, children have a spelling session which is taught using the No Nonsense Spelling scheme.
 Following the programme, children are taught 5 spelling sessions over a two week period, from Year 3 to Year 6.
 No Nonsense Spelling provides a comprehensive progressive scheme which focuses on how to teach strategies, knowledge and other skills pupils need to learn.
 The programme consists of the requirements of the National Curriculum, which have been organized into strands and then broken down into termly overviews.
 Daily lesson plans are provided for each session and follow the structure below: